pkro/react_native_the_practial_guide/readme.md

 There is no CSS, styles are written inline or as StyleSheet objects in javascript next to the component code.
 They react native styles are a subset of CSS.

+**Styles don't cascade** - styles from parent elements like `color` aren't inherited by child elements.

 Example (App.tsx of a freshly generated project):